-Regular information (monthly) will be provided to all stakeholders interested in the Hub's operations.
-A feedback mechanism for services accessed will be developed, based on the RTSM evaluation form, to ensure service delivery standards are of acceptable quality.
+Regular information (monthly) will be provided by the Hub Manager to all stakeholders interested in the Hub's operations.
+A feedback mechanism for services accessed will be developed, based on the RTSM evaluation form, to ensure service delivery standards are of high quality.
 Regular (six monthly) electronic surveys will be conducted to gauge feedback on the Hub's operations.